hertogp/radix/README.md

 <!-- @MODULEDOC -->

-A bitwise radix tree to store any value under a bitstring key of arbitrary length.
+A bitwise radix tree for prefix based matching on bitstring keys of any length.

-Radix provides a [radix tree](https://en.wikipedia.org/wiki/Radix_tree), whose radius is 2, has path-compression and no one-way branching: i.e. a patricia trie.

-Entries consist of {key, value}-pairs whose insertion/deletion is always based on an exact key-match, while retrieval functions are based on a prefix match.
+Radix provides a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) whose radius is 2, has path-compression and no one-way branching.
+Entries consist of {key, value}-pairs whose insertion/deletion is always based on an exact key-match.
+Retrieval can be either exact or is based on a prefix match.

 ## Examples